Care and Maintenance

 - Keep your folders organized; documents in the Documents folder, movies in the Movies folder, pictures in the Pictures folder, and music in the Music folder.

-- Clean out your Downloads folder by deleting items that you no longer need or file the items you would like to keep in the correct folder (Documents, Music, Pictures, or Music).
+- Clean out your Downloads folder by deleting items that you no longer need or file the items you would like to keep in the correct folder (Desktop, Documents, Music, Pictures, or Music).

 Quit applications that you are not using:

-If you notice that your computer is sluggish or not performing as quickly as it usually does, try quitting any applications that you are not currently using to free up system resources.
+If you notice that your computer is sluggish or not performing as quickly as it usually does, try quitting any applications that you are not currently using to free up system resources and do a HARD restart by holding down the powerbutton until the computer turns off.

 To maximize daily battery runtime: